Directed By: David Cronenberg

 Starring: Jeff Goldblum, Geena Davis, John Getz

 Trivia: Initially, Mel Brooks didn't want people to know he was a producer for the film.
 He feared that, if they knew he was involved, people wouldn't take it seriously

 While the primary message of 1986’s The Fly is very similar to that of the 1958 original (“Toying with the laws of nature can lead to disaster”), Cronenberg’s film takes things a step further by challenging our perception of what it means to be human.
-As difficult as it is to watch Brundle’s physical changes, it’s equally painful to see how his identity slowly slips away from him, an eventuality he seems to have no control over.
+As difficult as it is to watch Brundle’s physical devolution, it’s equally painful to see his identity slowly slip away from him, an eventuality he has no control over.
 A man turning into a fly is bad enough; a brilliant scientist reduced to his most basic survival instincts, losing his ability to reason and even his moral judgment along the way, is an altogether different tragedy.